missing-q/dx3rd/README.md

 ## This is a modification of the original DX3RD system for FoundryVTT, including additional features (Effect uses & related mechanics), bugfixes, & more.
 Stability & compatibility with the original system is not guaranteed.
+Planned features:
+- Auto-addition of attack power to damage rolls for easier calculation & tracking purposes.
+- Add current HP to ability effect options ( HP option only affect max HP.)
+- Implement recurring effect applications (in order to implement the Taint bad status.)
+- A full compendium of all abilities as listed in the original DX3RD and Infinity Code source books, fully automated when possible.
+Implemented features:
+- Abilities now have the option to be given a set amount of uses, which auto-decrement upon their use (singular or in a combo).
+If an ability's uses drop to 0, that ability is disabled & cannot be used/will be not calculated into combos.
+An ability's uses can be refreshed by hitting the "refresh" button on the ability's page.
+There is also an additional field for inputting the formula the number of uses is based upon (such as 1/Scenario, LV/Round, etc.)
+- Disabled abilities are visually indicated as such by having a darker background when listed.
+- Added "move" as a modifiable ability attribute
+- Implemented minimum-floor capping for several stats in order to prevent some edge cases with regards to certain statuses & ability effects.
+    - These two in conjunction mean that it is now possible to have a fully functioning Rigor bad status to a given target,

 # FVTT-DX3rd-System
 [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://paypal.me/ltaeng)